 -

-Feedback from 'seat61' correspondents has generally been very positive about the first three of these Russian agencies, nothing has yet been received about the All-Russia agency.
-Remember that Russian train reservations only open 45 days before departure, so reservations cannot be confirmed before bookings open - although obviously, you can contact the agency and arrange the booking beforehand.
+Feedback from 'seat61' correspondents has generally been very positive about the these Russian agencies.
+Remember that Russian train reservations only open 60 days before departure, so reservations cannot be confirmed before bookings open - although obviously, you can contact the agency and arrange the booking beforehand.
 Some agencies appear to operate a waiting list system for key Trans-Siberian trains.

 There are three main categories of long-distance train in Russia: